homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/README.md

 As new users join our community, and use this plugin, we try to learn from their device, and keep up with the new devices Xiaomi releases.
 However, the main developer @afharo, only owns the model S5, and he can't test the features on other models.
 If you wonder whether your device is supported, please:

 1. Check the [./models/models.ts](./models/models.ts) file to see if your device is already in the explicit list.
-2. If not, maybe it matches de _default_ behaviour (just try running the plugin and see if it works).
+2. If not, maybe it matches the _default_ behaviour (just try running the plugin and see if it works).
    1. If it works, but the vacuum modes (aka speeds) are wrong: add your model to the list in 1 with the right mapping.
    2. If it doesn't work, please, try making sure the IP and token are correct, by running the command `miio-vacuum inspect id-or-address --token tokenAsHex`.
       HINT: Try a couple of times, just in case there's a network glitch.